Faculty & Staff

 Multimedia Design Intern

-Ben Perez has a keen interest in storytelling through visual documentation, Ben Perez BA’19 uses videography and photography to share his life experiences of being a recent graduate of Phillips Academy Andover and soon to be a college student at Columbia University.
-With hopes of providing a blueprint of such academic experiences to aspiring students, Ben uses social media platforms such as YouTube, Tik-Tok, and Instagram to connect with other like-minded students and their families/caregivers across the globe.
-As a remote intern, Ben helps plan and create multimedia content aimed to connect you with the Beacon community by showing you the day-to-day experiences of current students and alumni.
+Ben Perez has a keen interest in storytelling through visual documentation, Ben Perez BA’19 uses videography and photography to share his life experiences of being a recent graduate of Phillips Academy Andover and a current college student at Columbia University.
+With hopes of providing a blueprint of such academic experiences to aspiring students, Ben uses social media platforms such as YouTube, TikTok, and Instagram to connect with other like-minded students and their families/caregivers across the globe.
+As a remote intern, Ben helps plan and create multimedia content aimed at connecting you with the Beacon Academy community by showing you the day-to-day experiences of current students and alumni.

 Joni Shaw-Prophete